 The Tor network — often referred to as just “Tor” — is a free, open-source system designed to enable anonymous communication on the web.
-The name is derived from the original project name: “The Onion Router”.
+The name comes from the original project name: “The Onion Router”.

-The Tor network anonymizes your online activity by encrypting your communications and randomly bouncing them through a global network of access points, or ‘nodes’, which are all maintained by volunteers.
+The Tor network anonymizes your online activity by encrypting your traffic and randomly bouncing it through a global network of access points, or ‘nodes’, which are all maintained by volunteers.

 Importantly, the process is designed to be fully anonymous, but it isn’t fully private.
 The final node — or ‘exit node’ — has no way of knowing who you are, but it can theoretically observe what you are doing.
-If you were to email someone your name, or your true IP address, you could give away your identity.
+If you were to email someone your name, or your true IP address, you could reveal your identity.

 Like an onion, Tor has layers.
 Here’s how the Tor network encrypts and anonymizes your internet traffic:

 - Before connecting to the network, Tor selects three or more random servers (nodes) to connect to.

 - The Tor software encrypts your traffic in such a way that only the exit node can decrypt it.

 - Additional layers of encryption are added for each of the nodes your traffic will pass through, ending at the first node you will connect to (the guard node).

-- At this point in the process your traffic is protected by at least three layers of encryption.
+- At this point in the process at least three layers of encryption protect your traffic.

 - When your computer contacts the guard node, the guard node knows your IP address but cannot see anything about your traffic (its content or destination).